 Mousse au chocolat is traditionally made of a mixture of dark chocolate, sugar, butter, eggs, and a pinch of salt.
 If you have the choice between a light version without butter and a traditional recipe with, without hesitation, choose the one with butter!

-Chocolate mousse is so delicious, it can definitely be eaten on its own.
+Chocolate mousse is so delicious that it can definitely be eaten on its own.
 But if its chocolatey goodness does sound a little too much, you can order it with fruits that pair well with chocolate, such as pears, raspberries, or cherries.

 12. Crème de Marrons (Sweetened Chestnut Purée)